blakeaw/GAlibrate/README.md

 ![version](https://img.shields.io/badge/version-0.2.0-orange.svg)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/6cdd91c06b11458384becb85db9adb15)](https://www.codacy.com/app/blakeaw1102/GAlibrate?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=blakeaw/GAlibrate&amp;utm_campaign=Badge_Grade)

 GAlibrate is a python toolkit that provides an easy to use interface for model calibration/parameter estimation using an implementation of continuous genetic algorithm-based optimization.
-Its functionality and API was designed to be familiar to users of the [PyDREAM](https://github.com/LoLab-VU/PyDREAM), [SimplePSO](https://github.com/LoLab-VU/ParticleSwarmOptimization), and [Gleipnir](https://github.com/LoLab-VU/Gleipnir) packages.
+Its functionality and API were designed to be familiar to users of the [PyDREAM](https://github.com/LoLab-VU/PyDREAM), [SimplePSO](https://github.com/LoLab-VU/ParticleSwarmOptimization), and [Gleipnir](https://github.com/LoLab-VU/Gleipnir) packages.

-Although GAlibrate provides a general framework for running running continuous genetic algorithm-based optimizations, it was created with systems biology models in mind.
+Although GAlibrate provides a general framework for running continuous genetic algorithm-based optimizations, it was created with systems biology models in mind.
 It therefore supplies additional tools for working with biological models in the [PySB](http://pysb.org/) format.

 ------